Janakoteich/MachineLearning-EMS/README.md

 # MachineLearning-EMS-
-Face Recognition-Speech Recognition-Voice Recognition
+Face Recognition-Speech Recognition-Voice Recognition (This project is done as a senior project for Bachelor's degree by the team: Heba Ibrahim, Jana Koteich, Rima Hasan).

 This project is based on pretrained models for voice recognition and face recognition 1)https://github.com/linhdvu14/vggvox-speaker-identification